Celebrating LGBTQIA+ Pride: Affirming Care and Community at Her Time Therapy

 - Her Time Therapy Team

-At Her Time Therapy, we believe that celebrating Pride means more than rainbow flags and encouraging words—it means showing up, speaking out, and offering truly affirming care to the LGBTQIA+ community every single day.
+At Her Time Therapy, we believe that celebrating Pride means more than just rainbow flags and encouraging words.
+It means showing up, speaking out, and offering truly affirming care to the LGBTQIA+ community every single day.

-As a feminist practice committed to inclusion and justice, we invited our team to reflect on what LGBTQIA+ affirming care looks like in their practice, how they support queer clients, and what they believe allies should know or do.
-Together, these words aim to reflect the strength, courage, and vibrance of the LGBTQIA+ community and honor both the ongoing fight for equity and the joy of living authentically.
+As a feminist practice committed to inclusion and justice, we invited our team to reflect on what LGBTQIA+ affirming care looks like in their practice.
+They shared how they support queer clients and what they believe allies should know or do.
+Together, these voices reflect the strength, courage, and vibrancy of the LGBTQIA+ community.
+We honor both the ongoing fight for equity and the joy of living authentically.

-We’re proud to share this collection of voices from our team as a reminder that you are seen, you are valued, you are loved, and you are never alone.
+We’re proud to share this collection of thoughts from our team.
+This serves as a reminder that you are seen, you are valued, you are loved, and you are never alone.

 Reflections From Our Team